ElizPN/ElizPN/README.md

 ### 👋 Hi, I’m Liza

-- 👩🏻‍💻 I am Frontend developer with 2 years experience and continue learning new things everyday.
+- 👩🏻‍💻 I am Frontend developer with 2 years experience and continue learning new things every day.
-- 🤓 I like to understand things I don't understand.
+- 🤓 I like to learn new, unknown to me.
 - 🌏 I am always ready to help my colleagues and friends.

 ### Skills